hasura/graphql-engine/manual/tutorial/9-adding-permissions.rst

 Using a REST Query
 ^^^^^^^^^^^^^^^^^^
-You can also make a REST query to the *data* service to accomplish the same task as the above mentioned UI and more.
+You can also make a REST query to the *data* microservice to accomplish the same task as the above mentioned UI and more.

 For **Select**, the HTTP query equivalent to the above UI-based flow looks like: